geopython/geopython-workshop/web/docs/index.md

 cd workshop/jupyter
 # install python workshop requirements
 pip install -r requirements.txt
-# Run the notebook, copy url (with token) to browser if browser does not open automatically
+# Run the notebook, copy URL (with token) to browser if browser does not open automatically
 jupyter notebook
 ```